MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     consumeItemForPlayer(player: Player, item: string): void
     ```

+#### Item Packs
+Consumables can be bundled into 2 or more of the same item so that players can purchase a collection instead of one-by-one (i.e. health packs, cannon balls, gems) as **item packs**.
+Item packs allow creators to offer special promotions to motivate purchases (such as 1 heart for 25 credits vs a pack of 5 hearts for 100 credits).

+To create a pack:
+1. Create the consumable item following the steps from the prior section.
+1. Once created, open the Commerce UI (Systems > Commerce), and Change the ***Displaying*** drop down to Iem Packs.
+1. Click on the + Icon to opn the ***Create an item pack*** UI.
+1. Select the consumable item, and click ***Select***.
+1. Specify a quantity (between 2 and 99).
+1. Specify a price (25 to 20,000 credits).
+1. Click Create.

+When a player purchases a pack of consumables *without auto-use*, they are able to see their unused item quantity in their inventory.
+Clicking the inventory icon will not trigger the consume automatically; instead, a broadcast code block event is emitted.
+This even can then be intercepted with a script, that would also confirm if the player can consume or not the item.
+For more details see [Handling an Item-Consume Item Request](####handling-an-item-consume-item-request).

 #### Auto-Use Consumable In-World Items

 When a [consumable item](#in-world-consumable-items) is set to **auto-use**, the player does not initiate the use of the item (since it is used automatically at the time of purchase).
 This means that **[OnItemConsumeStart](#in-world-consumable-items) is *never sent***.
 But the **[OnItemConsumeComplete](#in-world-consumable-items) is sent** right after the purchase succeeds (since the item is then auto-used).